godotengine/godot-website/collections/_article/godotcon-2025.md

 We are also actively looking for sponsors to support GodotCon Boston.
 If you or your company would be interested in learning more about sponsorship opportunities, feel free to reach out to [godotcon@godotengine.org](mailto:godotcon@godotengine.org).

 ### Tickets and more

-Tickets will be available soon, so stay tuned for more information by joining the [GodotCon Discord](https://discord.gg/Jasg9cpjqA) or the mailing list.
+Get your tickets [here](https://tickets.godotengine.org/foundation/godotcon-us-2025/) and stay tuned for more information by joining the [GodotCon Discord](https://discord.gg/Jasg9cpjqA) or the mailing list.

 <form method="post" action="https://godot.news/subscription/form" class="listmonk-form">
   <style>@media (min-width: 768px) { input[type="submit"] {border-radius: 0px var(--button-border-radius) var(--button-border-radius) 0;}}</style>